 Other businesses have more than replaced the nation's income from pens and pencils, although many consumers would like the plant to be reopened.

-- Blackfeet Nation - Browning, Montana
+- Blackfeet Nation Businesses in Browning, Montana

 - Siyeh manages Blackfeet Enterprises in Browning Montana

-Mandan, Hidatsa, and Arikara Nation Making It Big
+Mandan, Hidatsa, and Arikara (MHA) Nation

 Mandan-Hidatsa-Arikara Nation owns the massive oil and natural gas rights on the large Fort Berthold Reservation (e.g. oil boom towns Williston and New Town in North Dakota).
-The Bakken Oil Field is said to hold enough oil alone to fuel all of North America for a century.
+The Bakken Oil Field reportedly holds enough oil to fuel all of North America for a century.

 From Summer 2008 to Autumn 2011, the MHA Nation spent $15,000,000 on infrastructure that included new roads.
 An International Energy Summit was held by the MHA Energy Division in early February 2012 to discuss and plan oil and natural gas extraction, oil and gas sales, and improving the quality of life for Native and non-Native residents of North Dakota.

-© 2012 Patty Inglish
+© 2012 Patty Inglish MS